open-feature/js-sdk-contrib/CONTRIBUTING.md

 Use `npm run test` to test the entire project.
 Use `npx nx test {MODULE NAME}` to test just a single module.
+Module names can be listed using `npx nx show projects`.

 ## Releases